exercism/python/exercises/concept/meltdown-mitigation/.docs/instructions.md

 The percentage value can be calculated as `(generated_power/theoretical_max_power)*100` where `generated_power = voltage * current`.
-Note that the percentage value is usually not an integer number and take care of a proper use of the `<` and `<=` comparisons.
+Note that the percentage value is usually not an integer number, so make sure to consider the proper use of the `<` and `<=` comparisons.

 Implement the function `reactor_efficiency()`, with three parameters: `voltage`,